saltcorn/captcha/README.md

 3. In the Edit view on this table, you must include the field with type `SvgCaptchaCertificate` twice:

    - Once with the fieldview `SvgCaptchaImage`: this will show the image and also include a hidden element with an encryption of the solution (using bcrypt)
-   - Once with the SvgCaptchaInput fieldview: this is where the user will enter the text in the image
+   - Once with the `SvgCaptchaInput` fieldview: this is where the user will enter the text in the image

    This was split into two fieldviews to give more flexibility to the form design.

-There is currently a bug somewhere (in core Saltcorn 0.8.0-beta?) and the error message is never displayed to the user.
-The form simply reloads.
-Even so, it is still useful.